Early Life and Education of Rosie O'Donnell: A Complete Timeline

 In 1995, Rosie O'Donnell adopted her first child, Parker Jaren O'Donnell, as an infant.

-In 1996, O'Donnell purchased "Pretty Penny", a Victorian river home in Nyack, New York, that previously belonged to Helen Hayes.
+In 1996, Rosie O'Donnell purchased "Pretty Penny", a Victorian river home in Nyack, New York, that had previously served as the home of Helen Hayes.

-In May 2000, Rosie O'Donnell's bodyguard applied for a concealed firearm permit due to threats, with O'Donnell stating the need for protection for her family.
+In May 2000, Rosie O'Donnell's bodyguard applied for a concealed firearm permit due to threats, with O'Donnell stating that she and her family needed protection.

 September 2000: Launch of Rosie's McCall's Magazine

-In September 2000, Rosie O'Donnell partnered with McCall's publishers to revamp the magazine as Rosie's McCall's, launched as a competitor to Oprah Winfrey's magazine.
-In the September 2000 issue, O'Donnell shared her lifelong struggle with depression and decision to start medications.
-The magazine had a strong start, but conflicts with editors later emerged.
+In September 2000, Rosie O'Donnell partnered with McCall's publishers to revamp the magazine as Rosie's McCall's, launching it as a competitor to Oprah Winfrey's 'O'.
+In the September 2000 issue, she revealed her lifelong struggle with depression and decision to start medication.

 2000: Sale of "Pretty Penny"

-In 2000, O'Donnell sold "Pretty Penny" to businessman Edward M. Kopko.
+In 2000, Rosie O'Donnell sold "Pretty Penny", her Victorian river home in Nyack, New York, to businessman Edward M. Kopko.

 2000: Staph Infection

-In the summer of 2000, Rosie O'Donnell suffered a staph infection after cutting her finger while removing a price tag from a fishing pole, nearly leading to amputation.
-She quipped that it was George W. Bush's fault because she was avoiding watching him on television during the Republican National Convention.
-Also O'Donnell has acknowledged her struggles with recurrent major depressive episodes during the fall and winter months consistent with seasonal affective disorder.
+In the summer of 2000, Rosie O'Donnell suffered a staph infection after accidentally cutting her finger while removing a price tag from a fishing pole.
+The infection nearly led to amputation.
+She also acknowledged struggles with recurrent major depressive episodes during fall and winter months consistent with seasonal affective disorder.

-After the September 11, 2001 attacks, Rosie O'Donnell encouraged support for Broadway and New York City tourism, donating $1 million for rescue efforts.
+After the September 11, 2001 attacks, Rosie O'Donnell encouraged support for New York City and the performing arts, donating 1 million dollars for aid.

 2001: Mia Removed from Home

-In 2001, the state of Florida removed Mia from Rosie O'Donnell and Kelli Carpenter's home, leading O'Donnell to advocate against Florida's law prohibiting same-sex family adoption.
+In 2001, the state of Florida removed Mia from Rosie O'Donnell and Kelli Carpenter's home due to laws prohibiting same-sex family adoption.
+O'Donnell subsequently campaigned against this law.

 2002: Coming Out as Lesbian

-In 2002, Rosie O'Donnell publicly came out as a lesbian and became an outspoken advocate for lesbian rights and gay adoption issues.
+In 2002, Rosie O'Donnell publicly came out as a lesbian, becoming an advocate for lesbian rights and gay adoption.

 February 26, 2004: Marriage to Kelli Carpenter

-On February 26, 2004, Rosie O'Donnell married Kelli Carpenter in San Francisco after the city authorized same-sex marriage licenses.
-The decision to marry Carpenter was a form of defiance against President George W. Bush's stance on the Federal Marriage Amendment.
+On February 26, 2004, Rosie O'Donnell married Kelli Carpenter in San Francisco after Mayor Gavin Newsom authorized same-sex marriage licenses.
+The marriage was seen as a defiance against President George W. Bush's stance on the Federal Marriage Amendment.
+The ceremony was conducted by San Francisco Treasurer Susan Leal and included a performance by the San Francisco Gay Men's Chorus.

 July 11, 2004: First R Family Vacations Cruise

-On July 11, 2004, the first R Family Vacations cruise was held with 1600 passengers including 600 children and partnered with Family Pride to host discussions on LGBT parenting.
+On July 11, 2004, the first R Family Vacations cruise was held, hosting 1600 passengers, including 600 children, offering traditional entertainment, recreational activities and discussions on LGBT parenting.

-In August 2004, Rosie O'Donnell and Kelli Carpenter's marriage was among the thousands voided by the California Supreme Court.
+In August 2004, Rosie O'Donnell's marriage to Kelli Carpenter was voided by the California Supreme Court along with thousands of other same-sex marriages.

 In 2007, Kelli Carpenter moved out of the home she shared with Rosie O'Donnell.

-In 2008, Rosie O'Donnell denied she is an alcoholic and claimed to have temporarily given up alcohol to lose weight, stating she was drinking too much.
+In 2008, Rosie O'Donnell denied being an alcoholic and stated she temporarily gave up alcohol to lose weight.

 In November 2009, Rosie O'Donnell disclosed that Kelli Carpenter had moved out of their home in 2007.

-In 2011, Parker, Rosie O'Donnell's son, successfully lobbied his mother to send him to Valley Forge Military Academy.
+In 2011, Parker Jaren O'Donnell successfully lobbied his mother, Rosie O'Donnell, to send him to Valley Forge Military Academy.

 June 9, 2012: Marriage to Michelle Rounds

-On June 9, 2012, Rosie O'Donnell married Michelle Rounds in a private ceremony in New York.
+On June 9, 2012, Rosie O'Donnell and Michelle Rounds married in a private ceremony in New York.

 August 2012: Heart Attack and Treatment

-In August 2012, Rosie O'Donnell suffered a heart attack and had a stent inserted to treat a 99 percent blocked artery.
-She later adopted a whole foods, plant-based diet promoted by Caldwell Esselstyn to reverse her heart disease.
+In mid-August 2012, Rosie O'Donnell suffered a heart attack.
+She had a 99% blockage in an artery, which required a stent.
+She then adopted a whole foods, plant-based diet as recommended by Caldwell Esselstyn.

 January 9, 2013: Adoption of Baby Girl